eyashiro/eyashiro.github.io/pages/careers-after-phd.md

 #### Academic service sector

-While many know the traditional routes (professorship, clinical work, or industry jobs), few have deep, firsthand experience with alternative career paths for highly skilled STEM professionals.
+While many know about traditional careers after a PhD (e.g., professorship, clinical work, or industry jobs), few have deep, firsthand experience with alternative career paths for highly skilled STEM professionals.

 I’ve spent years navigating in non-mainstream roles, and I’m here to share what I’ve learned so you can save time and focus on your next step.